One Piece (1999 TV series): Films

-15 animated theatrical films based on the One Piece series have been released in Japan.
+A total of 15 animated theatrical films based on the One Piece series have been released in Japan.
 The films are typically released in March in accordance with the spring vacation of Japanese schools.
-The films feature self-contained, completely original plots, or alternate retellings of story arcs with animation of a higher quality than what the weekly anime allows.
-The first three films were typically double features paired up with other anime films, and were thus, usually an hour or less in length.
+The films feature self-contained, completely original plots, or retellings of story arcs with animation of a higher quality than what the weekly anime allows.
+The first three films were typically double features paired up with other anime films, and were thus usually an hour or less in length.
 Funimation has licensed the eighth, tenth, twelfth, thirteenth, and fourteenth films for release in North America, and these films have received in-house dubs by the company.

 Television specials

 The One Piece franchise has spawned 13 television specials that aired on Fuji TV.
 Of these specials, the first four, as well as the sixth, eighth, ninth, and eleventh are original stories created by the anime staff with the exception of the fifth, seventh, tenth, twelfth, and thirteenth specials, which are alternate re-tellings of certain story arcs.